- Books, Literature, and Writing»

-She found that her child, as if so compensate for the loss of the fairy tales he had been denied, began to make up his own.
+She found that her child as if to compensate for the loss of the fairy tales he had been denied, began to make up his own.

-Ones speech and vocabulary reflects the many contributions from traditional literature.
+One's speech and vocabulary reflect the many contributions from traditional literature.
 Think of the figures of speech that come from Aesop's fables ''sour grapes,'' ''dog in the manger,'' boy who cried wolf.''

 Language is replete with words and phrases from the myths, narcissistic, cereal, labyrinth, siren and many more.